alextidz/Team-Project---Messaging-subsystem-with-API/README.md

 - Send and receive messages between individual users
 - Send and receive messages in group chats
 - Message status tracking (delivered, opened)
+- Live updates, enabling real-time receiving of messages
-- Add user's as friends
+- Add users as friends
 - API calls for all database interactions

 ## Technologies Used